FridtjofS/TrafficLightDetection/ObjectDetection/README.md

 ## Usage

+In order to make use of the pipeline, please download the weights from checkpoints/yolo_nas_l/0500: https://drive.google.com/drive/folders/1-4o9YRjkEMhg8KZSAYL6zUqyrECsglz4?usp=sharing and save them to the respective folder in the repository.
+In order to make use of different weights uploaded, please see below how to adapt the scripts.
+In general, run scripts from TrafficLightDetection folder in order to assure working paths.

 **predict.py**
 Visualize finetuned model predictions for 3 random samples from the test set.
 ```python predict.py```

 **finetuning/split_dataset.py**